alina-yur/nljug-native-spring-boot/README.md

 # Using libraries

+But why do we need this extra step?
+Native Image compiles applications ahead of time, meaning that runtime hasn't happened yet.
+Since we need a complete picture of the app, compilation happens under a closed-world assumption: everything there is to know about your app, **needs to be known at build time**.
+Native Image's static analysis will try to make the best possible predictions about the runtime behavior of your application, but for those cases where it's not sufficient, you might need to provide configuration files to make things like reflection, resources, JNI, serialization, and proxies "visible" to Native Image.
+Note the word "configuration" doesn't mean that this is something that you need to do manually – let's look at all the many ways how this can just work.

 When using libraries in native mode, some things such as reflection, resources, proxies might have to be made "visible" to Native Image at build time via configuration.
 Now the word "configuration" doesn't mean that this is something that you need to do manually as a user – let's look at all the many ways how this can just work.

 * Ideally, a library would include the necessary config files.
 Example: [H2](https://github.com/h2database/h2database/blob/master/h2/src/main/META-INF/native-image/reflect-config.json), [OCI Java SDK](https://github.com/oracle/oci-java-sdk/blob/master/bmc-adm/src/main/resources/META-INF/native-image/com.oracle.oci.sdk/oci-java-sdk-adm/reflect-config.json).
 In this case no further action needed from a user – things just work.